-- RPM or G Force: According to requirement choose Maximum speed of centrifuge.
-Different sample and process require different speed to separate particles.
+According to requirement choose the Maximum speed of the centrifuge.
+Different samples and processes require different speeds to separate particles.
 Ex: Separation of plasma will be done at 2200-2500 RPM @10 minutes.

-- Types of Rotor: Mainly two types of rotor head is used in laboratory centrifuge Fixed Angle and Swing out Rotor.
+Mainly two types of rotor heads are used in laboratory centrifuge Fixed Angle and Swing out Rotor.
 Within these two categories of rotors, various models offer different combinations of capacity and maximum RCF attainable.

-- Fixed Angle Rotor: It holds the tube at a stable angle (typically 45°) relative to the axis of rotation.
-When quick pelleting of small particles is required, fixed angle rotors should be used.
+It holds the tube at a stable angle (typically 45°) relative to the axis of rotation.
+When quick pelleting of small particles is required, fixed-angle rotors should be used.
 Because of their design, these rotors are capable of higher speeds than the horizontal type.

-- Swing out Rotor (Horizontal Rotor): When centripetal force applied to the swing out rotor it holds the tube at 90° angle relative to the axis of rotation.
+When the centripetal force applied to the swing-out rotor it holds the tube at a 90°angle relative to the axis of rotation.
 Sedimentation of larger particles, such as cells, protein precipitates, antigen-adsorbent complexes, urinary crystal, etc., can be done at lower speeds with horizontal rotors.

-- Rotor Head Capacity: After selecting type of rotor head you need to select rotor capacity according to your requirement.
-It depends on No. of Tubes and their size you require at a time for your requirement.
-Example of some rotor head capacity are 16 X 15ml, 12 X 15ml, 8 X 15ml, 6 X 50ml etc. In these capacity first digit tell about the no. of tube one rotor head can hold and second digit tell about the capacity of rotor head like in 16 X 15ml- No of tube is 16 and each tube capacity is 15 ml.
+After selecting the type of rotor head you need to select rotor capacity according to your requirement.
+It depends on No. of Tubes and the size you require at a time for your requirements.
+Example of some rotor head capacity are 16 X 15ml, 12 X 15ml, 8 X 15ml, 6 X 50ml etc. In these capacity first digits tell about the no. of tube one rotor head can hold and the second digit tells about the capacity of rotor head like in 16 X 15ml- No of the tube is 16 and each tube capacity is 15 ml.

 - Blood Sample Separation- Blood separates into three main components: red blood cells, white blood cells, and plasma.